FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

 ```sh
 git clone https://github.com/JosePizarro3/example-plugin.git
 ```

+All the steps we are going to do can be found in the branch `pyscf-new`.

 Go to the `example-plugin` directory and create a virtual environment with Python 3.9, 3.10, or 3.11, and activate it:
 ```sh